FreeApophis/TrueCrypt/Readme.txt

-2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' or 'WINDDK_6000_ROOT' pointing to the DDK installation directory.
+2) If you have installed the Windows Driver Development Kit in another directory than '%SYSTEMDRIVE%\WinDDK', create an environment variable called 'WINDDK_ROOT' pointing to the DDK installation directory.

-3) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2005.
+3) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.

 4) Select 'All' as the active solution configuration.